 It is anticipated that Japanese knotweed and Himalayan balsam will have been treated prior to occupation of the site.
-An Invasive and Non-Native Species (INNS) Management Plan will be provided as part of the statutory consultation and application submission, including an updated survey for the extent of INNS across the site, and methods to avoid the spread of INNS during construction activities and vehicle movements during operation. detailing methods of avoidance, containment or removal in order to avoid the spread of these species.
-Japanese knotweed will be treated in line with the Knotweed Code of Practice (Environment Agency, 2006).
-Himalayan balsam will be eradicated prior to flowering by either hand pulling, strimming or utilising a glyphosate based weed killer.
+Treatment of Japanese Knotweed within the redline boundary has been undertaken by a specialist contractor in October and November 2022, as part of an Invasive Species Remedial Strategy for the site.
+This strategy includes methods of containment or removal in order to avoid the spread of these species.
+Japanese Knotweed will be treated in line with the Knotweed Code of Practice (Environment Agency, 2006).
+Himalayan balsam will be remediated prior to flowering by either hand pulling, strimming or utilising a glyphosate based weed killer.